Prushka/photosite/README.md

 By default, the project will NOT generate AVIF/WebP images due to the fact that users may want to download the images and share them.
-It's not ideal to share the image in AVIF format since Apps like Discord do not support AVIF images The project will use the original image format.
+It's not ideal to share the image in AVIF format since Apps like Discord do not support AVIF.
+The project will use the original image format.

 Conversion to AVIF/WebP can be enabled by injecting a procedure to the startup scanning pipeline.